nikkilocke/AlbumRecorder/README.md

 ![Track Details Screen](/Images/TrackDetails.jpg)

 Ensure all the fields are filled in correctly before saving.
+This is important, as Windows Media Player may overwrite the track details with something different if any of the fields is missing.

 The image at the top left is the album cover - this is found by searching the MusicBrainz and Gracenote databases for the album artist and title.
 If no album cover is found automatically, you can click on the image to start a search.
 If nothing is found even then, you can search the Web for a picture, and drag it onto the form.

 ###![Save project button](/Resources/imgSaveProject.png) Save Project button